jagrvargen/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 8. 8-count_89.sql - Displays the number of records with id = 89 in the first_table table.

 9. 9-full_creation.sql - Creates a table 'second_table' in the hbtn_0c_0 database and adds 4 rows.

+10. 10-top_score.sql - Lists all records of second_table with score first and name second, ordered highest to lowest..